 “At some point, the vaccine is effective enough to stop spread if you get everybody vaccinated,” O’Carroll said.

 Patrick O’Carroll, MD, MPH, FACPM, FACMI, is Head of The Task Force’s Health Systems Strengthening sector.
-In this role, Dr. O’Carroll provides overall strategic and operational direction to the sector that currently consists of the Public Health Informatics Institute, Training Programs in Epidemiology and Public Health Interventions Network, African All people engaged in actions whose primary intent is to enhance health.
-Project, MedSurplus Alliance and Health Campaign Effectiveness programs.
+In this role, Dr. O’Carroll provides overall strategic and operational direction to the sector that currently consists of the Public Health Informatics Institute, Training Programs in Epidemiology and Public Health Interventions Network, African Health Workforce Project, MedSurplus Alliance and Health Campaign Effectiveness programs.

 Read the full article and watch the interview here.